csaf-poc/csaf_webview/README.md

 <!--
- This file is Free Software under the MIT License without warranty, see README.md and LICENSES/MIT.txt for details.
+ This file is free software under the MIT License without warranty, see README.md and LICENSES/MIT.txt for details.

  SPDX-License-Identifier: MIT